KBNLresearch/tapeimgr/readme.md

     {
         "checksumFileName": "checksums.sha512",
+        "defaultDir": "",
         "extension": "dd",
         "files": "",
         "fillBlocks": "False",
         "initBlockSize": "512",
         "logFileName": "tapeimgr.log",
+        "metadataFileName": "metadata.json",
         "prefix": "file",
-        "tapeDevice": "/dev/nst0"
+        "tapeDevice": "/dev/nst0",
+        "timeZone": "Europe/Amsterdam"
     }

 You can change *tapeimgr*'s default settings by editing this file.
+Most of the above settings are self-explanatory, with the exception of the following:

+- **defaultDir**: this allows you to change the default file path that is opened after pressing *Select Output Directory*.
+By default *tapeimgr* uses the current user's home directory.
+However, if *defaultDir* points to a valid directory path, that directory is used instead.

+- **timeZone**: time zone string that is used to correctly format the *acquisitionStart* and *acquisitionEnd* date/time strings.
+You can adapt it to your own location by using the *TZ database name* from [this list of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 Note that it is *not* recommended to change the value of *initBlockSize*, as it may result in unexpected behaviour.
 If you accidentally messed up the configuration file, you can always restore the original one by running the *tapeimgr-config* tool again.

 ## Uninstalling tapeimgr